Civil Rights Trail

 The first site identified is the former Tuscaloosa County Jail, built in 1856.
 This property is a designated historic site where lynchings occurred between 1844 and 1933.

-The second site is Linton's Barbershop, which served as a refuge for Autherine Lucy-Foster, the first African American to attend the University of Alabama.
+The second site is Linton's Barbershop, which served as a refuge for Autherine Lucy-Foster, the first African-American to attend the University of Alabama.
 Lucy-Foster was rushed away from the campus after protestors began throwing rotten food at her as she walked to class.
-Once she arrived at the barbershop, which at the time contained a beauty parlor, the beautificans cleaned Lucy-Foster and kept her safe until the protestors dissipated.
+Once she arrived at the barbershop, which also contained a beauty parlor, the beauticians cleaned Lucy-Foster and sheltered her until the protestors dissipated.
 Rev. Thomas Linton owned and operated the barbershop until his death in 2020.
-The City of Tuscaloosa acquired the property in 2021.
+The City of Tuscaloosa acquired the property and its contents in 2021.

 Goals and Impact